textcreationpartnership/A01753/README.md

 ##Content Summary##

 #####Front#####
-A briefe treatice of election and reprobation with certen ansvvers to the obiections of the aduersar

 #####Body#####

-A briefe treatice of election and reprobation with certen ansvvers to the obiections of the aduersar
+1. ¶ A briefe Treatiſe, with certayne Anſvvers to the Obiections of the Aduerſaries of this doctrine, vvritten by Anthonie Gylbie.

 #####Back#####
-A briefe treatice of election and reprobation with certen ansvvers to the obiections of the aduersar **Types of content**
+¶ IMPRINTED at London by Dauid Moptid, and Iohn Mather, Dwelling in Redcroſſe ſtreete nexte adioynin **Types of content**

   * There are 1 **verse** lines!